KeithHayes23/amplify_react/README.md

 Create sample data:
 In the src/assets directory is a python script called createDevices.py

-Open it and find the section:

-DYNAMODB='ADD DYNAMODB TABLE ID HERE'

-Change the DYNAMODB variable to your dynamoDB table name that was created.
+In order for the the script to run you need an environment variable called:

+DYNAMODB_TABLE

-To find the table name run this from the command line:
+To find the dynamodb table name run this from the command line:
 ```
 aws dynamodb list-tables
 ```
+The export it like this:
+export DYNAMODB_TABLE=ENTER_YOUR_TABLE_NAME_HERE

+Number of device is set to 100.
+You can change the NUM_DEVICES global variable in the script if you want.
+NUM_DEVICE=100

-It has the following dependencies:
+The script has the following dependencies:
 ```
 pip install boto3 namegenerator faker
 ```